coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/09.webservice-development/00.manual/07.portallogin/item.md

 <br>

 <div class="notices red">
 We still do not have a valid substitute for this operation.
-We need to implement a “Recover Password” functionality.</div>
+We need to implement a "Recover Password" functionality.</div>

 <br>
 ------------------------------------------------------------------------